Adriana Ugarte: Biography

 Ugarte's leading performance as Victoria Márquez de la Vega in the television series La Señora (aired from 2008 to 2010) earned her great popularity.
 This same year, she made an appearance in The Hanged Man, with Clara Lago and Álvaro Cervantes.
 She then starred in Paper Castles (2009) along with Nilo Mur and Biel Durán, and in Lo contrario al amor (2010), alongside Hugo Silva.
 She also featured in the miniseries Stolen Children (Telecinco), in which she plays Susana.

 In 2013, two years after shooting was finalized, El tiempo entre costuras premiered, the series based on the novel of the same name by writer María Dueñas.
 Starring Ugarte as Sira, it achieved breaking viewing figures in Antena 3 by the closure of the series.

+Personal life

+Between 2018 and 2019, Ugarte was in a relationship with comedian and television host David Broncano.